pccr10001/TeslaWearKey/README.md

 TeslaWearKey
 ===

-An app for Android Wear that allows you to wear a watch to unlock your Tesla Model 3.
+An app for Android Wear that allows the user to use their WearOS watch to unlock, lock, and drive supported Tesla vehicles.

-Based on HCE, the watch emulates as Tesla Key Card to interact with the vehicle.
+Based on HCE, ,the watch emulates as a Tesla Key Card to interact with the vehicle.

 ---
 ### Features
-* Unlock / Lock your Tesla Model 3
+* Unlock / Lock your Tesla Model 3 or Y.
 * Android KeyStore protected keys
-* No internet access required
+* No internet access or bluetooth required
 * Based on Tesla Key Card protocol

 ### Dependencies
 * NFC-enabled WearOS watch

-* Tested on Samsung Galaxy Watch 4 Classic LTE
+* Tested on Samsung Galaxy Watch 4 Classic LTE and Galaxy Watch 6

+### Usage Guide
+* Enable Developer mode on your watch
+* Connect to watch via ADB
+* Side-load apk file found in releases via ADB
+* Use existing key card to load watch in the vehicle system
+* Test extensively to ensure watch works effectively.
+* TIP: The side of the Galaxy Watches contains the NFC antenna.
+* TIP 2: The app must be in an ACTIVE state for NFC to work.
+It can easily go in to standby.

 ### References
 * [GaussKeyCard](https://github.com/darconeous/gauss-key-card)